WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/Data-minimization-and-selective-disclosure.md

 * Cryptographic accumulators: one way membership functions that answer a query as to whether a potential candidate is a member of a set without revealing the individual members of the set.
 Similar to a one-way hash function, cryptographic accumulators generate a fixed-size digest representing an arbitrarily large set of values.
 Some further provide a fixed-size witness for any value of the set, which can be used together with the accumulated digest to verify its membership in the set.
 * Commitments
 * Witness: The term has different applications in cryptography.
 In this paper a witness is a value used in a cryptographic accumulator.
 In bitcoin the unlocking signature is called the "witness data."
 * Quantum Computing and Cryptography: as quantum computing is developed it poses a threat to the difficulty of puzzles.
-For example Shor's algorithm for integer factorization on q	uantum computers makes it much easier to discover a number's prime factors.
+For example Shor's algorithm for integer factorization on quantum computers makes it much easier to discover a number's prime factors.

 ## verifiable credentials in Sovrin
+(an implementation of verifiable credentials in Sovrin will go here)

 ## Indy SDK